 Compared to states like Missouri and California, Tennessee has fewer distance learning options for data scientists.
 However, you will still have some choice when it comes to master’s degrees.
 (Once you have a shortlist, be sure to check out our advice on what to look for in an online data science program.)

 Online Graduate Certificates in Data Science

-As of 2017, no university in Tennessee was offering an online graduate certificate in data science.
-Having said that, there are hundreds of schools in other states that do.
-Our directory of Online Graduate Certificates in Data Science has a list of programs in multiple specialties (e.g. data mining, analytics, healthcare informatics, etc.) from many big name schools (e.g. Stanford, Boston University, etc.).
+University of Tennessee offers an online graduate certificate in data science.
+If you’re looking for additional options, our directory of Online Graduate Certificates in Data Science has a list of programs in multiple specialties (e.g. data mining, analytics, healthcare informatics, etc.) from many big name schools (e.g. Stanford, Boston University, etc.).